 - a.
-Run a tape East/West along the south edge of the plot or subplot between the $(0,0) \rightarrow (20,0)$ plot markers (Figure 4), and stretch the tape taut. - b.
+Run a tape East/West along the south edge of the plot or subplot between the (0,0) \rightarrow (20,0) plot markers (Figure 8), and stretch the tape taut. - b.
 Place a pin flag at the desired relative X-coordinate. - c.
-Standing directly over the pin flag that was just placed at the X-coordinate, use the laser rangefinder in HD mode with a reflective surface to locate the Y-coordinate. - Make sure the azimuth is 0° (True North) when shooting the laser rangefinder to find the Y-coordinate (see RD[11]). - Note: if laser rangefinder is not available, the same routine described here may be completed using a handheld compass to verify azimuth and a laser rangefinder or additional tape measure for distance.
+Standing directly over the pin flag that was just placed at the X-coordinate, use the laser rangefinder in HD mode with a reflective surface to locate the Y-coordinate. - Make sure the azimuth is 0° (True North) when shooting the laser rangefinder to find the Y-coordinate (see RD[11]). - d.
+Place a pin flag at the clip-strip (X,Y) location.